charwayyyyyy/chess-game/README.md

 # THE CHESS GAME

-A modern, interactive web-based chess game with a beautiful UI, move history, captured pieces display, and built-in chess rules reference.
+A modern, interactive web-based chess game with a good UI, move history, captured pieces display, and built-in chess rules reference.
 Built using HTML, CSS and JavaScript.

 ## Features